 Meeting current students

-We were also lucky enough to get to spend a day exploring Eastbourne with some of the Student Ambassadors, who were current students at the university, and this gave us the opportunity to ask lots of questions about Brighton as a university and what it was like to study here.
+We were also lucky enough to get to spend a day exploring with some of the Student Ambassadors, who were current students at the university, and this gave us the opportunity to ask lots of questions about Brighton as a university and what it was like to study here.

-The personal insight into what it would be like to study at Brighton was hugely beneficial for me, as it made me realize that I wanted to choose Brighton.
+The personal insight into what it would be like to study at Brighton was hugely beneficial for me, as it made me realise that I wanted to choose Brighton.
 I would recommend getting involved on a Summer School, particularly if you are worried about moving to a new place or simply curious about what Brighton has to offer you.